Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/fields.rst

         type:  [ Sphere1, Sphere2, Sphere3 ]
         group: [       0,       1,       0 ]

-Explore a minimal example provided in the "tutorial" section to understand how you can add your own mutator_field operator.
+See :ref:`add_mutator_field_operator` in the Tutorial page for a minimal example of how to add your own ``mutator_field`` operator.

 Field Operators For Polyhedra
 -----------------------------

-In this section, we briefly describe ``field`` mutator operators that relate to data contained within the ``shape`` data structure (see the Polyhedra Section for more details).
+In this section, we briefly describe ``field`` mutator operators that relate to data contained within the ``shape`` data structure (see :ref:`polyhedra_shape` on the R-Shape / Polyhedron page for more details).

 * ``density_from_shape`` : This operator deduces the particle mass from the shape volume and the particle density.
    * [double] `density`
 * ``inertia_from_shape`` : This operator deduces the particle inertia from the shape constant I/M and the particle mass.
-* ``radius_from_shape`` : This operator computes the maximum radius cutoff in function of shape types and stores the radius cutoff for every particle corresponding to their shape types.
+* ``radius_from_shape`` : This operator computes the maximum radius cutoff as a function of shape type, and stores it on every particle according to its shape type.

 .. note::